vladpetyuk/LungProteomics_CA/README.md

 3. Upload R script `mouse_lung_dynamics.R` and the text files with quant info `TQ4_Set1.txt` and `TQ4_Set2.txt`

 4. R script is written in a "spin" format.
-Click compile notebook to create the report in HTML format.
+Click compile notebook (File -> Compile Report...) to create the report in HTML format.